The Songs Across America ProjectLoud Mouth Books and MusicLyrical Horizon Home Page American Storyteller Music

 He established five national parks, including Crater Lake, Wind Cave, and Mesa Verde, and designated 18 national monuments, including the Grand Canyon, Muir Woods, and Devils Tower, the very first national monument.
 His legacy is not only in what he preserved but, in the values, he enshrined: that wild lands matter, that beauty has value, and that the American people are stewards of their country’s natural soul.

 Today, the rugged Badlands where Roosevelt once rode are preserved in his honor as Theodore Roosevelt National Park, established in 1947.
-It stands not only as a tribute to the man but as a living reminder of how deeply place can shape a person—and how one person can help protect a nation's places for all time.
+It stands not only as a tribute to the man but as a living reminder of how deeply place can shape a person—and how one person can help protect a nation's natural resources.

 Music and Products Associated with The National Parks